Digital Identity Anchor - Legal Meaning and Data Structure

 1.1 Purpose and Scope

-This document defines the legal nature and technical architecture of the Digital Identity Anchor (DIA) within the Global Trust Registry (GTR) framework.
+This document explores the legal nature and technical architecture of the UNTP 1 Digital Identity Anchor (DIA) when issued by Authoritative Registrars who participate in the Global Registrar Information Directory (GRID).

-The DIA is not a new identifier.
+The DIA is not a new identifier, nor does it modify or supersede the legal status of identifiers issued under national law.
 It is a verifiable digital attestation that "anchors" existing national and commercial identifiers in a verifiable credential issued by the Registrar.

-The DIA is a W3C Verifiable Credential1, and is part of the UNTP Specification 2.
+The DIA is a W3C Verifiable Credential2, and is part of the UNTP Specification 1.

-This document establishes the "Functional Equivalence" of a DIA to traditional registry extracts while providing the cryptographic velocity required for modern supply chains.
+This document establishes the "Functional Equivalence" of a DIA as issued by Authoritative Registrars to traditional registry extracts while providing the cryptographic verifiability required for supply chain transparency.

 1.2 The DIA as a Trust Wrapper